thma/generic-persistence/README.md

 ## Introduction

-In this article I'll describe how to write a rudimentary Haskell persistence layer (on top of HDBC).
+In this article I'll describe how to write a minimalistic Haskell persistence layer (on top of HDBC).
 My approach will rely heavily on Generics (`Data.Data`, `Data.Typeable`) and Reflection (`Type.Reflection`).

 <!--